 Color is a primordial idea.
 It is life, and a world without color would appear dead to us.
 Nothing affects our entire being more dramatically than color.
 The children of light, colors reveal the richness and fullness of all that surrounds us.
 Color soothes us and excites us, changing our outlook, our dreams, our desires, and our environment.
 Using a variety of methods and materials, this course will focus on an exploration of color agents and their effects.
-Not a painting course, this course will explore basic color theory, perception, and the aesthetic, physiological, and psychological relationships between color application and use.
+Not a painting course, instead this class will explore basic color theory, perception and the aesthetic, and physiological and psychological relationships between color in application and in use.